ihrwein/syslog-ng-docker/Dockerfiles/syslog-ng/README.md

     * Syslog TCP: 601,
     * Syslog TLS: 6514

+Syslog-ng will listen on these ports and forwards the logs into the file `/var/log/syslog`.
+You can check the default configuration in the source repository of this image.

 Please check the syslog-ng image tags at the official docker repository to know what image versions exist  [https://registry.hub.docker.com/u/balabit]

 ## Using default configuration